ethereum/kzg-ceremony-specs/docs/cryptography/contributionSigning.md

 ### Ethereum Address

+Ethereum Addresses are the preferred form of identification as they come with powerful signing abilities by default.

+An example of an Ethereum address identity would be `"eth|0x000000000000000000000000000000000000dead"`.

 ```python
 def eth_address_to_identity(eth_address: str) -> str:
     assert eth_address[:2] == '0x'  # Ethereum Addresses must start with '0x'.